Snowy peaks of Savoy

 Frequently Asked Questions

-What white wine to choose for cooking?
+Which white wine to choose for cooking?

-How to prevent fondue from becoming "elastic"?
+How to prevent the fondue from becoming "elastic"?

 The key is constant and moderate heat.
 Never boil the cheese.
 Add a teaspoon of cornstarch diluted in a little kirsch or wine to stabilize the emulsion.